 They fall for that one every time…

 Kip and I sitting in the RV waiting to pull out of our driveway.
 My sisters and the cat are in the RV too.
-MG is going to pull the Jeep behind us so we can hook it up and tow it.
+MG is going to follow us down the street with the jeep so we can hook it up and tow it.

 Here I am riding in the RV.
 It was a long day.
 It wore me out.
 I like to use Pattie’s head for a pillow.